Pseudoarchaeology: Mummy curses

-Another pseudoegyptological belief is that of the curse of the pharaohs, which involves a belief of imprecations being placed on those who enter the tombs of mummies, and pharaohs.
-These curses often include natural disaster to illness or death for those who have entered the tomb.
+Another pseudoegyptological belief is that of the curse of the pharaohs, which involves a belief of imprecations being directed against those who enter the tombs of mummies, and pharaohs.
+These curses often include natural disaster or illness or death for those who have entered the tomb.
 One of the most influential iterations of this theory comes from the discovery of King Tutankhamun by Howard Carter in November 1922.
-Several deaths of those present at the excavation have been attributed to a curse, including that of Lord Carnarvon who died as the result of an infected mosquito bite, sepsis, and pneumonia just over four months after the excavation.
+Several deaths of those present at the excavation have been attributed to a curse, including that of Lord Carnarvon who died as the result of an infected mosquito bite, sepsis, and pneumonia slightly more than four months after the excavation.
 There were also claims that all lights in Cairo went out at the moment of Lord Carnavon's death.
 However, skeptics believe that reporters overlooked rational explanations and relied on supernatural legends.
 In 2021, mummies discovered mostly from the New Kingdom period were to be paraded through Cairo during a transference for study.
 However, several events occurred, including a ship blocking the Suez Canal and accidents involving several members of the crew.
 Many claimed these were the results of a pharaoh's curse, however, Egyptologist Zahi Hawass dismissed the claims as random tragedies.